naturalis/evobio2/README.md

 - Mac users are recommended to use [Textmate](https://macromates.com/)

 ## File compression
 Software packages or files archives are often distributed in a compressed format.
 Reasons for compression can be to reducee file size (less disk space, faster transfers), bundling mutliple files while preserving structure, or to warrant data intergrity.
-A commonly used format is .zip (Windows, Mac), whereas other formats can be OS specific: .rar, .7z (Windows) and .dmg, .tar.gz (Mac).
+A commonly used format is .zip (Windows, Mac), whereas other formats tend to be OS specific: .rar, .7z (Windows) and .dmg, .tar.gz (Mac).
 In particular for (de)compressing .zip files dedicated software is useful.
 - Windows users are recommended to use [7Zip](https://7-zip.org/)
 - Mac users can use the built-in Archive Utility

 ## Java
 Some of the programs we use (Mesquite in particular) require Java.
 To check if Java is already installed on your system: open a command prompt on Windows, or a terminal session on Mac, and type: ```java -version```.
-When installed, you will see something like 'java version x' or 'OpenJDK version y'.
+When installed, you should see something like 'java version x' or 'OpenJDK version y'.
 In case you see 'unable to locate' or 'no java runtime present' then Java is missing and should be installed:
-- Windows users can download java from [java.com](https://www.java.com/en/).
+- Windows users can download java from [java.com](https://www.java.com/en/)
-- For Mac users, which version of java to download depends on your OS-version and sytem architecture (x64 or ARM):
+- For Mac users, which version of java to download depends on your OS version and sytem architecture (x64 or ARM):

-  users on 10.14 or earlier (tested 10.13.6) [standalone java installer](https://www.java.com/en/download/).
+  users on 10.14 or earlier (tested 10.13.6) can download the standalone [java installer](https://www.java.com/en/download/)
-  users on 10.15 or later with x64 can download this [java jdk-22_macos-x64_bin.dmg](https://download.oracle.com/java/22/latest/jdk-22_macos-x64_bin.dmg)
+  users on 10.15 or later with x64 can download [java jdk-22_macos-x64_bin.dmg](https://download.oracle.com/java/22/latest/jdk-22_macos-x64_bin.dmg)
   users on ARM systems a.k.a.
 M1/M2/M3 (tested on 14.6.1) can dowload [java jdk-22_macos-aarch64_bin.dmg](https://download.oracle.com/java/22/latest/jdk-22_macos-aarch64_bin.dmg)

   Open the disk image (double-click the .dmg file).
 Allow installation as described under [Disclaimer](#disclaimer)